 - If you can, take a support person (e.g. an employment lawyer, employment advocate or friend or family member) – when you’re in the middle of a disciplinary process it can be difficult to think straight and make the best decisions.

-- There’s nothing wrong in asking for help – talk to a trusted friend or family member, call Work Law for advice.
+- There’s nothing wrong in asking for help – talk to a trusted friend or family member, or call Work Law and speak to an employment advocate for advice.